 • Sherriff and police agencies

-The information provided above about criminal record might have opened your eyes for some basic facts about a criminal record.
-Never forget that you will not be under any obligation to reveal a conviction if such a conviction is spent.
-Also, understand that you may have to report a myriad of convictions, be it spent or not, and be judged by same if you are applying for a field linked to vulnerable adults, children.
+The information provided above about criminal record could have opened your eyes to some basic details about a criminal record.
+Never forget that you will not be under any obligation to reveal a conviction if this kind of conviction is spent.
+Also, remember that you might have to report all kinds of convictions, be it spent or not, and be judged by same if you are applying for a field linked to vulnerable adults, children.

 PREVIOUS PAGE | NEXT PAGE